vrdel/argo-connectors/doc/egi-connectors.md

 ###### Tags

 Tags represent a fine-grained control of what is being written in output files.
 It's a convenient way of selecting only certain entities, being it Sites, Service groups or Service endpoints based on appropriate criteria.
-Tags are optional so if a certain tag for a corresponding entity is omitted, than filtering is not done.
+Tags are optional so if a certain tag for a corresponding entity is omitted, then filtering is not done.
 In that case, it can be considered that entity is fetched for all its values of an omitted tag.

 Group of group tags are different for a different type of fetch.
 Tags and values for a different entities existing in EGI infrastructure are: